-A PCA of the pre-processed spectra of the local HAFL samples clearly revealed a variance in distribution of the soil samples related to the SC content (Figure 4).
-The first two PCs together explained 53.5 % of the total variance in the pre-processed spectra.
+A principal component analysis (PCA) of the preprocessed spectra of the local HAFL samples clearly revealed a variance in the distribution of the soil samples related to the SC content (Fig. 4).
+The first two PCs together explained 53.5% of the total variance in the preprocessed spectra.
 Figure 4 also exemplifies one possible local calibration scheme, whereby the HAFL data is split into 20 representative samples used for calibration, 58 samples used for validation and the remaining samples.
 We also compared the similarity of soil samples from different depths at the same location by coloring the first two PCs by location (Appendix C).
-However, the pre-processed spectra from the same locations generally showed little similarity; there was no distinct pattern as there was for the SC content.
+However, the preprocessed spectra from the same locations generally showed little similarity; there was no distinct pattern as there was for the SC content.